Let’s be friends! Join our awesome Facebook group here and chat with thousands of other travelers about travel tips, tricks, and super sweet deals.

 Spirit Airlines typically allows you to make online modifications or cancellations for $90 while changes made at the airport or over the phone incur a $100 change fee.
 Changes to group bookings can be made for $50 per person.
 Flights booked with rewards can be modified or cancelled for $110.
 Changes are allowed up to an hour prior to your scheduled departure, and cancellations must be made before the first flight of your itinerary departs.

-Sun Country Airlines: Sun Country Airlines has updated their change policy since we reached out to comment from them last week.
-They are now waiving change fees on flights departing through April 15, 2020.
+Sun Country Airlines: Sun Country Airlines is waiving change fees on qualifying flights affected by the pandemic.
 Their standard change fee policy (outlined below) is already pretty flexible, allowing passengers to make changes free of charge on flights that are 60 days or more away from departure.

 Sun Country’s standard policy is that airfare is not refundable but may be changed prior to your scheduled departure.
 Changing a flight more than 60 days prior to departure is free.
 A change fee of $60 applies for paid flights which are still 59-14 days from departure, and it will cost $100 to change your flight 13 days or less from your departure time.
 Change fees are charged for each direction and per each traveler.

-United Airlines: United Airlines is waiving change fees for flights booked between March 3 and March 31, 2020.
+United Airlines: United Airlines is waiving change fees on new bookings purchased prior to April 30, 2020.
 Travel must be completed within 12 months of the original ticket issue date.
-They are also waiving change fees on domestic and international flights on all departures through April 30, 2020.

 Normally, United Airlines has one of the most complex and restrictive change and cancellation policies of all.
 For paid flights, a $200 change fee applies to domestic flights.
 You could be charged $400 or more to change flights included in international itineraries.
 For passengers who are not MileagePlus Premier Gold, Premier Platinum, or Premier 1K members, same-day changes run $75 per person.
 Changes are not permitted for Basic Economy.